dickon/openxt-combined/README.md

 1. Coordinating pull requests and reviews over multiple repositories is problematic.
 2. We need to construct machinery to tag across multiple repositories and to checkout appropriately.
+3. Building OpenXT is not as simple as typing make, since you have to follow lots of steps and know what's going on with multiple repositories, which is a barrier to getting people going.

 # Approach